 Maintain a Healthy Diet

-Foods rich in vitamin A will help keep your eyes healthy and combat night blindness.
+Vitamin A deficiency affects eye health.
+So it’s important to regularly consume foods rich in vitamin A to get all the benefits from vitamin A. This will help keep your eyes healthy and combat night blindness.
 Vitamin A contains rhodopsin, a light-absorbing protein in the retina.
 Add these vitamin A-rich foods to your diet to improve your night vision:

 - Dark green leafy vegetables

 You won’t need to go to the gym for these exercises, and they’re a quick and easy way to improve your night vision.
 Do eye exercises to strengthen your eye muscles and boost your peripheral vision.
 Exercise your eyes after waking up, before going to bed, or anytime your eyes feel tired.

 Activities such as following your moving finger or moving your eyes in a figure-eight motion improve your optimal vision, help you strengthen your eye muscles, and boost your peripheral vision.

 - Stare at a point on a wall or floor about 10 feet in front of you and focus on it.